Pharmacokinetics of testosterone: Absorption

 The oral bioavailability of testosterone is very low.
 The bioavailability of oral testosterone undecanoate is 3 to 7%.
 Topical testosterone gels have a bioavailability of about 8 to 14% when administered to recommended skin sites including the abdomen, arms, shoulders, and thighs.
 The bioavailability of testosterone by subcutaneous implant is virtually 100%.
 The bioavailability of drugs that are administered intramuscularly is generally almost 95%.

 Distribution

-In the circulation, 97.0 to 99.5% of testosterone is bound to plasma proteins, with 0.5 to 3.0% unbound.
+In the circulations, 97.0 to 99.5% of testosterone is bound to plasma proteins, with 0.5 to 3.0% unbound.
 It is tightly bound to SHBG and weakly to albumin.
 Of circulating testosterone, 30 to 44% is bound to SHBG while 54 to 68% is bound to albumin.
 Testosterone that is unbound is referred to as free testosterone and testosterone that is bound to albumin is referred to as bioavailable testosterone.
 Unlike testosterone that is bound to SHBG, bioavailable testosterone is bound to plasma proteins weakly enough such that, similarly to free testosterone, it may be biologically active, at least to a certain extent.
 When referenced collectively (i.e., free, bioavailable, and SHBG-bound), circulating testosterone is referred to as total testosterone.